AkaniX3/CTF-writeups/picoCTF/Forensics/information/README.md

 ![exiftool](files/exiftool.png)

-The "License" seems like it might be the flag, so decoding this using base64 decoder
+The "License" seems like it might be the flag, so decoding this using base64 decoder in the terminal.

 ![flag](files/information.png)